 Typically, gold loans have a quicker processing time due to flexible eligibility and minimal paperwork.
 They can be approved within hours allowing you to avail of instant cash.
 This is one of the primary reasons that borrowers choose gold loans over a Loan Against Property.

 On the other hand, a mortgage loan necessitates a longer processing period, which may take several days since lenders need time to conduct mandatory checks on an applicant and his/her mortgaged property, verify the furnished documents and more.

 Applicants have to pay a specific fee to lenders for processing their loan applications.
 The fee levied on a gold loan is about 2%* of the borrowed sum.
-While for a Loan Against Property, these charges may vary between 0.25%* - 2%* of the sanctioned amount with some lenders even waiving them off.
+While for a Loan Against Property, these charges may be up to 7% of the sanctioned amount + GST (as applicable), some lenders even waiving them off.